sel8888/harmonic-shape-transform-2026-koncept/README.md

 **Random initialization never wins.
 Not once.
 0/99.**

 This is not a coincidence.
 This is a law.

-### A New Concept for Shape Transformation Using Harmonic Notes

-"In Kabbalah, creation is perceived as a symphony of harmonic notes that shape reality.
-My HST algorithm does exactly that within the digital realm: it identifies these fundamental 'harmonic notes' (eigenfunctions) of 3D objects.
-This allows it to recognize a shape's identity regardless of its deformation—it listens to its inner music, rather than its outer shell."

-"Every shape and every physical system possesses its own harmonic note — the smoothest intrinsic scalar field that expresses its internal organization.
-HST extracts this note, normalizes it, and uses it as a universal intermediate state for mapping between shapes of arbitrary topology"

-This repository contains the first public description of the **Harmonic Shape Transform (HST)** — a new mathematical concept for transforming shapes using the internal harmonic structure of a domain.
-The idea is based on the observation that every shape has its own *harmonic note*, defined as a normalized eigenfunction of the Laplace operator.
-This harmonic note can serve as a universal intermediate representation between shapes.

-From Vision to Reality: On May 1st, 2026, this was just an idea.
-Today, it is a stable, deterministic HST system providing real-time semantic topology in Blender.

-**Author:** Pavel Krahulik
-**Year:** 2026

 ## 🔬 CPU vs GPU — Identical Results